antonfirsov/docs/2023/10-Oct/dotnet-8-rc2/dotnet-8-rc2.md

         .Take(3);
 ```

-Similarly, for libraries who make use of these operations such as Semantic Kernel and ML.NET, they can replace many of their existing implementation with TensorPrimitives so they can focus on their competitive advantages and deliver features faster.
+Similarly, for libraries who make use of these operations such as Semantic Kernel and ML.NET, they can replace many of their existing implementation with `TensorPrimitives` so they can focus on their competitive advantages and deliver features faster.

 ### Current State

-Currently, Tensor Primitives provides vectorized implementations for operations like:
+Currently, `TensorPrimitives` provides vectorized implementations for operations like:

 - CosineSimilarity
 - SoftMax